 FOLLOWING THE RIVERA

-One thing I really appreciated about visiting Ait Benhaddou was the lack of tourists.
-Sure, there were 1 or 2 tour groups there, but it wasn’t inundated like in Marrakech or Fes.
+One thing I really enjoyed about visiting Ait Benhaddou is the lack of tourists.
+You can easily spot the tour groups, but it’s not inundated like in Marrakech or Fes.

-Instead, the tourists were pleasant, not invasive.
-The place is large enough not to constantly be in each other’s pockets, and still take photos without random heads and bodies in the way!
+Also, the tourists are pleasant, not invasive.
+The place is large enough not to constantly be in each other’s pockets.
+You can also take photos without random heads and bodies in the way!
 Needless to say, you need to make it to the top.
 It’s a bit of a climb, but doable, even if your fitness levels match my shameful one.
 Prepare for spectacular views, and grab a patch all to yourself.

 Inside the village

 You get a great sense of the old meeting the new as you clamor your way up through the village.
 Local villagers sell everything from scarves to paintings here, and for a moment, it’s feels like you’re back in the souks of Marrakech.

 It’s possible to explore other parts of the village, without running into groups of tourists.
 Without realizing it, we wandered into one of the villagers’ homes.
 In fact, there are still 4 families that live and work here.

 Our host was more than happy to show us inside his home.
 It’s very basic, with a kitchen, living area, but has everything they need.
 I suddenly felt a pang of guilt upon thinking about the luxury riad we’d stayed in in Marrakech.

 Still, his upbeat nature showed no signs of sadness or wanting.
 He was proud to show off his new gas stove, and to his credit, the view from his terrace is way better than mine!
 He and his wife sell clothing and accessories, but don’t feel as though you have to buy anything.
 We did buy an oversized blue scarf — perfect for our next trek in the Sahara.